NorfairKing/haskell-dangerous-functions/README.md

 realToFrac = fromRational . toRational
 ```

-`Rational` does does not have all the values that a `Real` like `Double` might have, so things will go wrong in ways that you don't expect:
+`Rational` does not have all the values that a `Real` like `Double` might have, so things will go wrong in ways that you don't expect:

 ```
 Prelude> realToFrac nan :: Double